 The Australian Beverages Council is headed by a Board of Directors, each of whose respective companies are involved in the franchise, manufacture, distribution or import of non-alcoholic, water, and juice-based beverages.
 Directors are elected from the Membership body by Members.
 The structure of the Board reflects the Membership of our association.

 The Board provides stewardship of the organisation and the industry through sound governance, structure, and a commitment to informed strategic planning and oversight.
 To effectively and fairly represent the united interests of a diverse industry, each Director has one vote.
 The Australian Beverages Council also has a Constitution which guarantees representation for all parts of the industry.

-Sandra is a professional non-executive director with 30 years FMCG experience.
+Sandra is a professional non-executive director with 30 years of FMCG experience.
 She is passionate about sharing her knowledge and wisdom to make a difference as a leader.
-Sandra has 10 years’ experience in directorships across the FMCG sector and not for Profit organisations.
+Sandra has 10 years’ experience in directorships across the FMCG sector and Not for Profit organisations.

 Sandra has been a Director of the Australian Beverages Council Ltd (ABCL) for 9 years and is the current Independent Chair and Non-Executive Director.
 She is passionate about ensuring the beverages sector works together to drive positive change and choice for consumers.